Nylle/javaseq/README.md

 If you're using [Lombok](https://projectlombok.org/) you can add `@ExtensionMethods({SeqExtensions.class})` to your class in order to access the extension methods below.

 #### Iterable::toSeq()
-- Returns a seq of the items in extended Iterable.
+- Returns a seq of the items in Iterable.

 #### Iterator::toSeq()
-- Returns a seq of the items in extended Iterator.
+- Returns a seq of the items in Iterator.

 #### Object[]::toSeq()
-- Returns a seq of the items in extended array.
+- Returns a seq of the items in array.

 #### Stream::toSeq()
-- Returns a seq of the items in extended Stream.
+- Returns a seq of the items in Stream.

 #### Map::toSeq()
-- Returns a seq of the key-value-pairs in extended Map.
+- Returns a seq of the key-value-pairs in Map.

 #### String::toSeq()
-- Returns a seq of the characters in extended String.
+- Returns a seq of the characters in String.